-- Verbal warning with discussion and parent notification. - Denial of activity (eating lunch in cafeteria, recess, field trip, etc.), along with parent notification. - Detention and required sessions with school counselor or documented help from an outside source. - Suspension: 1-3 days of In School or Out of School Suspension. - Dismissal from school.
+- Verbal warning with discussion and parent notification. - Denial of activity (eating lunch in cafeteria, recess, field trip, etc.), along with parent notification. - Detention and required sessions with a school counselor or documented help from an outside source. - Suspension from school. - Dismissal from school.